richajha012/mgmt590-batch-pipelines/README.md

 This repo contains the master solution for Assignment #4 in the Summer 2021 edition of MGMT 590 (Production Scale Data Products) at Purdue University.
 Specifically, this repo includes code and config for running a Bacth Pipeline using Dockerhub and Pachyderm for question answering using pre-trained models from [Hugging Face Transformers](https://huggingface.co/models).

+## Outline

+- Part 1 - Overview

+- Part 2 - Architecture

+- Part 3 - Docker Hub

+- Part 4 - Pachyderm

+- Part 5 - Environment variables and scripts that need to be in place

+- Part 6 - Steps Followed

+- Part 7 - Create Service Accounts/Roles

+- Part 8 - Run the file upload REST API Route

+- Part 9 - Connect to Pachctl

+- Part 10 - Create and Manage Secrets in Pachyderm

+- Part 11 - Running the commands in pachctl

 ## 1.Overview

 ![architecture](./images/K8.png)